• Style

 Gregory Peck wears seersucker as Atticus Finch in To Kill a Mockingbird 1962

 Seersucker is woven from cotton, linen or manmade fibres, although I suggest you avoid the latter.
-Some years ago I was loaned a seersucker suit which had been worn on the catwalk at the late lamented London Collections: Men.
-It looked great; navy blue, double breasted with slim trousers with turn ups.
+Some years ago I was loaned a seersucker suit.
+It looked great; navy blue, double breasted with tapering trousers with turn ups.
 However, the cloth was made from a synthetic fibre which meant that on hot days it became almost unwearable: hot, damp and smelly.
 Natural fabrics, on the other hand, remain breathable and comfortable.

 The cloth is woven at varying tensions so that it has alternating puckered stripes which are said to lift the material away from the body, allowing cooling and drying air to circulate; whether this is a valid scientific explanation I don't know.
 Certainly seersucker is light in weight and I find it cooler to wear than medium-weight linens, even though it has a tighter weave.
 Its slight elasticity adds to its comfort.